Ticdaweava/embtst/README.md

     font-weight: bold; text-align: center;
     padding-top: 55px; color: white; font-size: 18px;
     border: 2px dashed white;
+    animation: blink 1s infinite;
   }
 </style>
 </head>
 <body>

 <h2>⚠ URGENT: Your Store Has Been Embedded Into an Unknown Website</h2>
-<p>This is a live demonstration showing how your store can be loaded inside another site without your permission.
+<p>This is a live demonstration showing how your store is currently visible inside another site without your permission.
 Attackers can place hidden buttons, steal customer actions, and damage your reputation.
-Immediate action is required to secure your website.</p>
+<strong>Immediate action is required</strong> to secure your website.</p>

 <div class="iframe-box">
   <div class="overlay">⚠ Malicious Overlay Active</div>